ScreaMy7/owasp-mastg/tests-beta/android/MASVS-PLATFORM/MASTG-TEST-0x24.md

 ---
 platform: android
-title: Testing for App Permissions
+title: Dangerous App Permissions
 id: MASTG-TEST-0x24
-weakness: MASWE-0116
+weakness: MASWE-0117
 ---

 ## Overview

-Testing for app permissions in Android involves evaluating how an application requests, uses, and manages permissions to ensure they do not lead to security vulnerabilities.
-Proper permission management should protect sensitive user data and ensure that the application complies with Android's security model.
-The test aims to detect misconfigurations and unnecessary permissions.
+Android applications request various permissions to access system resources and user data.
+Some of these permissions are categorized as dangerous permissions because they grant access to sensitive information or critical device functions, such as location, SMS, contacts, and microphone.
+Testing these permissions is essential to identify potential security risks, ensure compliance with best practices, and prevent unauthorized access.

 ## Steps

 There are multiple tools that can help in finding permissions in use by an application.
 Refer @MASTG-TECH-0118 to and use any of the mentioned tools.

+1. Run a static analysis tool such as `@MASTG-TOOL-0110` on the AndroidManifest.xml file.
+Alternatively, you can refer to `@MASTG-TECH-0118` to get a list of permissions used by the applications and then identify any dangerous permissions.

 ## Observation

-The output shows the list of permissions used by the application.
+The output shows the list of dangerous permissions used by the application.

 ## Evaluation

-  Please refer to this [permissions overview](https://developer.android.com/guide/topics/permissions/overview) for descriptions of the listed permissions that are considered dangerous.
+   The test fails if there are any dangerous permissions in the app.
+To obtain a list of [dangerous permissions](https://android.googlesource.com/platform/frameworks/base/%2B/master/core/res/AndroidManifest.xml#886) in `AndroidManifest.xml`, examine the permission attribute `android:protectionLevel="dangerous"`.